 If you experience any of the symptoms listed above, you should make an appointment with your GP as soon as possible.

 If you visit your doctor, they will ask about the symptoms you have been experiencing and look inside your ears using a small torch and a magnifying glass.
 As we’ve mentioned, hearing loss can be temporary and sometimes gets better on its own.

 However, you may require some medicine or a special procedure.
 For example, if your problems were caused by earwax, this can be sucked out with a vacuum or softened using eardrops.
 However, some hearing issues are permanent.
 In these cases, you will usually require further treatment in order to retain as much hearing as possible.

-- Hearing Aids – A small electronic device which is placed into your ear.
+- Hearing Aids – A small electronic device that is placed into your ear.
 This device will make sounds louder and clearer, without giving you your full hearing back.
 There are several different types of hearing aids, with some going around the top and back of your ear and others going into the opening of the ear.
 Hearing aids are available on the NHS for anyone who needs them.

 - Hearing Implants – If a hearing aid doesn’t help, a special device can be fitted inside or to your skull during an operation.
 There are a few different types of hearing implants available, such as bone anchored hearing aids, cochlear implants, and auditory brainstem implants.

 - Sign Language / Lip Readings – If you develop severe hearing loss it can affect your ability to communicate with others.
 To combat this, you might want to learn new methods of communication that you can use instead of spoken English.

 How to Reduce the Risk of Hearing Loss

 Although hearing loss is often a natural part of growing older, there are ways to lower your risk of losing your hearing.
 Let’s look at some examples.